hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

 I have listed all the books on continuum, fluid, and solid mechanics written by physicists (or astronomers) of an introductory or general nature that I know of.
 I've confined the scope of this list to include works published after the Second World War and available in the English language.

 I have not included
-more specialized works on continuum mechanics for geophysics, atmospheric dynamics, magnetohydrodynamics, plasma physics, astrophysical hydrodynamics, microfluidics, and so on.
+more specialized works on by physicists on geophysical fluid dynamics, magnetohydrodynamics, plasma physics, microfluidics, and so on.
 Some elements of elasticity theory typically appear in texts on solid state physics, while elements of hydrodynamics less commonly appear in condensed matter physics texts -- these too will be omitted here.
 Finally, hydrodynamics is often a canonical example of nonequilibrium thermodynamics and statistical mechanics, and I have not listed books in these fields that provide extensive coverage of this connection, with the exception of the classic by DeGroot & Mazur.
 The reason for these omissions is that such works often fail to provide a general view of hydrodynamics, to include for instance the topic of aerodynamic lift.
-(Any physicist who finds Bernoulli's equation applied to cambered airfoils to be a satisfactory explanation of aerodynamic lift needs to explain how aerobatic aircraft can fly upside down!
+Any physicist who finds Bernoulli's equation, applied to cambered airfoils, to be a satisfactory explanation of aerodynamic lift needs to explain how aerobatic aircraft can fly upside down!
 See further discussion at [Fluid Mechanics in the Physics Curriculum](curriculum.md).
-There are certainly hazards of learning continuum mechanics from a physicist, as illustrated by Ascher Shapiro's review of the Trefil book listed below.)
+(There are certainly hazards of learning continuum mechanics from a physicist, as illustrated by Ascher Shapiro's review of the Trefil book listed below.)
 Unfortunately even some of the books I *have* listed here fail to adequately cover aerodynamic lift and other seemingly essential topics.

+I have made one concession, however, by including an *Appendix* on general books about astrophysical hydrodynamics.
+If there is popular demand, I may consider adding additional appendices on other more advanced topics.

 This list is surely not complete, but I would like to make it so.
 If you believe you know of an omission, please contact me at (remove spaces) c t o n g "at" m a i l a p s . o r g.